sjdv1982/seamless/wip/slash/readme.txt

 the variable list is static-length.

 Subcontexts: contains other cells.
+Subcontexts are static, coming from @macro_context (slash-1) or @subcontext (slash-0)
+Subcontexts can be used in cell expressions:
-"foo/bar" gets static cell "bar" from a subcontext "foo", this is only allowed if the subcontext is static
-"bar" can also be a static cell expression
+"foo/bar" gets static cell "bar" from a static subcontext "foo" "bar" can also be a static cell expression
 "bar" can also be a dynamic cell expression, in which case the result is a dynamic cell.

+*******
+Standard syntax:
+<command> <arguments> > <cell expression> [&](slash-1)
+<command> <arguments> > <cell name> [&] (slash-0)
+& means that the command does not take a seamless execution slot (TODO)

 command lookup:
+    $FOO...: anything that starts with $-plus-all-capitals has BAR looked up in os.environ and the whole construct treated as a file name
+    foo: looks in the following order:
+      - an alias named "foo" (slash-1 only)
+      - a register slash command named "foo" (TODO)
-    foo looks in registered slash commands, then on disk using "which" /foo looks on disk, absolute path
+      - then on disk using "which"
+    /foo looks on disk, absolute path
     ./foo looks on disk, in cwd
-    $DIR/foo looks in os.environ["DIR"]
 argument lookup:
-   STDIN, STDOUT, STDERR are substituted
+   $BAR...: as $FOO... above
    -bar: literal
    2: literal
    "bar", 'bar': literal
+   bar: looks for an alias called "bar".
+If none is found:
+    In slash-1: equivalent to $$bar (see below)
-   bar looks for cell "bar"
+    In slash-0: equivalent to the cell name "bar"
-   if bar contains $ outside quotes, then it is a variable expression
-    $foo: looks for variable "foo"
+   $bar is a variable expression.
+It looks for the variable "bar" and
+    substitutes its value
-    $foo-2: looks for variable "foo" and appends the literal "-2"
+   $bar-1: looks for the variable "bar" and appends "-1".
+    If bar="baz", $bar-1 will be "baz-1"
+   $$bar is a cell expression: It will evaluate "bar" as a literal or variable
+    expression, and then look for a cell with that name.
+    If bar="baz", $$bar will substitute (the file name of) the cell "baz" and $$bar-1 will substitute the cell "baz-1" Slash-1 only
+   &bar: short-hand for $$$bar. "bar" can be a variable expression.
+      Example 1: &foo
+      If the variable foo=baz, then it will evaluate to the contents of cell baz
+      Example 2: &foo-$bar-1
+      If the variable foo=baz, and variable bar=foobaz, then it will evaluate to the contents of a cell named baz-foobaz-1.
+      Slash-1 only
 |, 2> bar, 2>&1 bar: as expected
-!> bar: captures all files created by the command into a dynamic subcontext "bar".
+NULL is substituted with /dev/null, else stderr and stdout are printed on screen !> bar, >! bar: captures all files created by the command into a JSON cell "bar".
+*******

 foo = bar: defines a variable "foo" from variable expression "bar".
 If the variable expression is dynamic, then "foo" will be a dynamic variable.
+Slash-1 and slash-0 (in slash-0, only if dynamic)

 @: special commands